Public vs. Private: Compliance

 At the federal level, the office with the primary responsibility of establishing public procurement policies is the Office of Federal Procurement Policy (OFPP) in the Office of Management and Budget (OMB).
 The OMB was founded in 1970 and is located in Washington, DC.
 This office holds a great deal of responsibility.
 Primarily, it assists the sitting president with federal budgeting and oversees the administration’s:

 - and regulatory policies.

-Further, it is the office that, at the highest level, sets regulations that federal agencies must abide by when they acquire goods and services.
+Further, it’s the office that, at the highest level, sets regulations that federal agencies must abide by when they acquire goods and services.

 The OFPP ensures that a federal agency “spends money wisely and eliminates waste and abuse of taxpayer dollars.”
 This policy sets government-wide procurement policies, regulations and procedures to specifically “promote economy, efficiency, and effectiveness in acquisition processes”.

-Any new business, or one seeking to expand into another state, or even county, should first check the area’s laws and ordinances to make sure they are in compliance.
+Any new business, or one seeking to expand into another state, or even county, should first check the area’s laws and ordinances to make sure they’re in compliance.

 Public Sector Procurement

 For any business vying for public contracts, compliance is everything.
 In order to bid on public contracts, certain requirements must be met in accordance with government policy.
 And, if that business is not in adherence to those rules, the bid is “non-compliant” and the firm is no longer a viable option for award.